Written by John Immel,

 In the research, there is a growing preference for looking at the 'exchanges' rather than the 'cultures' to get a real idea of how knowledge was shared, beyond the community elites of the time (Yoeli-Tlalim, R, 2019).

 Timeline, History & Main Innovators

 Why Did the Model Fall Out of Favor?In western Europe, the rejection of biocharacteristic theory was a side-effect of rejection of the humors.
-Over time, excessive focus & promotion of humors in Greek medicine (and doshas in Ayurveda), these systems became known as humoral theories, instead of biocharacteristic theories.
+Over time, excessive focus & promotion of humors in Greek medicine (and doshas in Ayurveda) caused these systems become identified as humoral theories, instead of biocharacteristic theories.
 In Greek medicine, the humors were considered to be substances bearing the biocharacteristics.
 When modern biochemistry failed to prove the existence of the humors as substances, it also threw out the theory of biocharacteristics.
-However, the theory of biocharacteristics has never been invalidated, and its long history of use down to the modern the day across many silk road cultures.
+However, the theory of biocharacteristics has never been invalidated, and its long history of use down to the modern the day continues across many silk road cultures.

 The professional student of modern biocharacteristics theory can benefit from learning to apply innovations from all the cultures that contributed to it throughout its long & successful history of use.